 externalIDs configured with one or more externalID that will be configured with the same value of M2M-Ext-ID of the UE as step 2.

-monitoringType configured with CHANGE_OF_IMSI_IMEI_ASSOCIATION
+monitoringType configured with CHANGE_OF_IMSI_IMEI_ASSOCIATION.

-associationType configured with IMSI-IMEI or IMSI-IMEISV
+associationType configured with IMSI-IMEI or IMSI-IMEISV.

-Step 7: Monitoring Notofication Response
+Step 7: Monitoring Notification Response

 After receiving a Change of IMSI-IMEI Association Monitoring Event Notification, the IN-CSE returns a response having a response code of 204 NO CONTENT.